Frequently asked questions

 What percentage of money raised goes on fundraising/admin and salaries?
 You can read our latest Annual Report here, which includes our accounts.

 What does your CEO get paid?
-We are a small charity – currently we have five employees, four of whom are employed on a part-time basis.
+We are a small charity – currently we have nine employees, seven of whom are employed on a part-time basis.
 We do everything possible to keep our running costs as low as they can be.
 You can read our latest Annual Report here, which includes our accounts.

 Do you work with other charities?
 Yes, we believe charities can have an even greater impact when they work together.
 We work collaboratively with other charities and organisations to help ensure families with a diagnosis of CHD get the support and information they need.
 And, while we don’t run formal support services ourselves, we work closely with charities that do and help our families access the right support for them.